anfperez/GitHub-Pickup-Line-Generator/README.md

 <ul>
 <li> Randomly generates strings and colors. </li>
 </ul>

-<h2> Description </h2>
-<p>This was just a fun little project I made to generate GitHub-related pick-up lines.
-It was an exercise to practice picking out random strings from an array and having colors randomly generate with each click.</p>

 <h2> Sample Screenshots </h2>
 <img src = "http://i.imgur.com/lGX2eR5.png" alt = "sample">